 Tips for exercise:

-- Move with caution: Don’t move to quickly and use canes or other supportive devices if needed.
-Adjust your posture, look straight ahead and use a heel strike rolling through your feet forwards.
+- Move with caution: Don’t move too quickly and use canes or other supportive devices if needed.
+Adjust your posture, look straight ahead, and use a heel strike roll through your feet forward.

 - Practice mind-body exercises such as tai chi or yoga to maintain balance and improve your mood.
 (17)